7 Best Natural Caffeine Sources for a Jitter‑Free Pre‑Workout

 It’s mild but effective — a great choice for cutting phases or clients looking for fat-burning support through natural supplements.

-👉 For the best dosage based on your goal (fat loss or focus):
+👉 For the best dosage based on your goal (fat loss or focus), check out this practical breakdown: How Much Caffeine You Really Need.

 Best Time to Take Natural Caffeine